aselshall/eds/L/L1/Installing_python.md

      - Cons: Many features such as adding a Jupyterlab extension will be disabled, old version of Python 3.8x, can creat problematic synic issue with OneDrive, etc.

 This tutorial shows you how to:
-- install Miniconda that will install Python
+- install Miniconda that will install Python for you
 - use Miniconda to install JupyterLab
 - create a JupyterLab shortcut